-Benefits and Payments Upon Termination and Change in Control Benefit Plan Early Retirement Involuntary Not for Cause Termination Change in Control Deat h or Disability Deferred Compensation Plans(1) \$ - \$ \$ 42,214 \$ - Severance Pay Plan(2) 275,004 - Performance RSUs(3) 459,368 - 459,368 Annual Cash Incentive Award(5) 114,833 - 114,833 Outplacement Assistance Plan(6) 8,000 - Total \$ 574,201 \$ 283,004 \$ 42,214 \$ 574,201
+Benefits and Payments Upon Termination and Change in Control Benefit Plan Involuntary Termination Not for Cause Change in Following Change Retirement Termination Control in Control Death or Disability Deferred Compensation Plans(1) \$ - \$ \$ 180,796 \$ \$ - Severance Pay Plan(2) 295,009 - - Performance RSUs(3)(4) 472,117 395,922 472,117 Annual Cash Incentive Award(5) 74,199 - 74,199 Outplacement Assistance Plan(6) 8,000 Total \$ 546,316 \$ 303,009 \$ 180,796 \$ 395,922 \$ 546,316

-- (1) In the event of a Change of Control, as defined in the Management Deferred Compensation Plan adopted in 1986 ("1986 MDCP"), participants are eligible to take an accelerated distribution of their account balances at a reduced forfeiture rate.
-See the section below entitled "Management Deferred Compensation Plans Effect of Change in Control" for additional information.
-The amount shown in the Change in Control column is the amount by which the forfeiture would be reduced, assuming a change in control occurred on December 31, 2011 and the officer elected to take an early distribution of his or her 1986 MDCP account balance as of that date.
-Ms. Pope does not have an account balance under the 1986 MDCP. - (2) The amounts shown in the Involuntary Not for Cause Termination column assume 12 months of pay at 2011 salary levels for all named executive officers other than Ms. Pope.
-For Ms. Pope, the amount shown assumes 39 weeks of pay at the 2011 level, which is the amount provided for under the company's severance plan for executive employees with at least three years but less than four years of service. - (3) Amounts in this row constitute the value of performance RSUs granted under the 2006 Stock Incentive Plan that would vest assuming performance at 122.1% of target performance for the 2011 grants, 117.3% of target performance for the 2010 grants, and 94.5% of target performance for the 2009 grants.
-The values reflect the closing price of the company's common stock as December 30, 2011 (\$25.29). - (4) Amounts in this row constitute the value of time-vested RSUs granted under the 2006 Stock Incentive Plan that vest on an accelerated schedule.
-The value shown reflects the closing price of the company's common stock as of December 30, 2011 (\$25.29). - (5) Under the company's Annual Cash Incentive Plan, participants are entitled to a pro-rata share of their awards based on the number of months and days that they were employed during the plan year. - (6) Amounts in this row are the estimated value of outplacement assistance consulting services received, assuming that the executive is granted six months of outplacement assistance, at a value of \$5,000 for the first three months and \$3,000 for an additional three months.
+(1) In the event of a Change of Control, as defined in the Management Deferred Compensation Plan adopted in 1986 ("1986 MDCP"), participants are eligible to take an accelerated distribution of their account balances at a reduced forfeiture rate.
+See the section below entitled "Management Deferred Compensation Plans - Effect of Change in Control" for additional information.
+The amount shown in the Change in Control column is the amount by which the forfeiture would be reduced, assuming that a change in control occurred on December 31, 2013 and the officer elected to take an early distribution of his or her 1986 MDCP account balance as of that date.
+Ms. Pope does not have an account balance under the 1986 MDCP.

+(2) The amounts shown in the Involuntary Not for Cause Termination column assume 12 months of pay at 2013 salary levels for all named executive officers.

+(3) Amounts in this row under the headings "Retirement" and "Death or Disability" constitute the value of performance RSUs granted under the 2006 Stock Incentive Plan that would vest, assuming performance at 107.7% for the 2013 grants, 105.9% of target performance for the 2012 grants, and 103.9% of target performance for the 2011 grants.
+The values reflect the closing price of the company's common stock as of December 31, 2013 (\$30.20).

+(4) The amount in this row under the heading "Termination Following Change in Control" shows the value of the performance RSUs granted under the 2006 Stock Incentive Plan in 2012 and 2013.
+These grants included provisions for accelerated vesting in the event of a termination following a Change in Control, as more fully described in the narrative below.
+The value shown reflects the closing price of the company's common stock as of December 31, 2013 (\$30.20).

+- (5) Under the company's Annual Cash Incentive Plan, participants are entitled to a pro-rata share of their awards based on the number of months and days that they were employed during the plan year. - (6) Amounts in this row are the estimated value of outplacement assistance consulting services received, assuming that the executive is granted six months of outplacement assistance, at a value of \$5,000 for the first three months and \$3,000 for an additional three months.